mchanphilly/vscode-bsv/README.md

 - If you work somewhere in the United States that uses Bluespec, please reach out and let me know what you think.
 I would like to hear from you.

 ## Known Issues

-I'm unlikely to fix any issues or add any features unless I become employed (either in academia or industry) somewhere that uses Bluespec.
-Nevertheless, I'm tracking them just in case.

 See the [`TODO`](./TODO.md/).